Pebble94464/sqlalchemy-hsqldb/README.rst

 * Submit a question via StackOverflow!
 	It's quite possible others have already encountered the same issue and SO can often provide a quick response.
-Tag your question with an appropriate tag, such as 'sqlalchemy-hsqldb', which I can monitor.
+Tag your question with an appropriate tag, such as 'sqlalchemy-hsqldb', which I can then monitor.

 If you think you've found a bug please feel welcome to submit a report via GitHub: